sickermanex/ng-vega3/README.md

 ### Installation

 ```
-bower install ng-vega --save
+bower install ng-vega3 --save
 ```

 or

 ```
-npm install ng-vega --save
+npm install ng-vega3 --save
 ```

 ### Import into your project

-Angular module `ngVega` will be available once you do one of the following:
+Angular module `ngVega3` will be available once you do one of the following:

 ##### Choice 1.
 Global